graphql/dataloader/.changeset/silent-cooks-visit.md

 'dataloader': minor
 ---

-set default maximum batching size to 1000 to prevent Denial of Service.
+Set default maximum batching size to 500 to prevent Denial of Service.